 Create an Environment of Celebrating One Another

 Your motivation and celebration may not be enough, and it may take time before you get the chance to celebrate every employee, especially if you have a big company.
-But you can build a culture of celebrating each other at the workplace
+However, you can build a workplace culture of celebrating each other.

 The best approach is to ask your employees to nominate fellow employees for appreciation and have everyone celebrate the one who gets the most nominations.
 It doesn’t have to be competitive all the time.